-Mandatory STAR+PLUS members may continue to receive their current non-Medicaid services from HHSC until the managed care organization (MCO) can authorize Medicaid services.

-Example: A member can continue to receive Family Care until the MCO authorizes Primary Home Care (PHC).

-These members may also be placed on an interest list for a non-Medicaid service.

-Applicants who are already enrolled with an MCO and request PHC or Day Activity and Health Services (DAHS) from HHSC must be advised to contact their MCO.
+Mandatory STAR+PLUS members may continue to receive their current non-Medicaid services from HHSC until the managed care organization (MCO) is able to authorize Medicaid services.
+Example: A member is able to continue to receive Family Care until the MCO authorizes Primary Home Care (PHC).
+These members are also entitled to be placed on an interest list for a non-Medicaid service, following policy specified in Section 2230, Interest List Procedures.
+Individuals who are already enrolled with an MCO and request PHC or Day Activity and Health Services (DAHS) from HHSC must be advised to contact their MCO.

-Use the following procedures for recipients who become eligible for Supplemental Security Income (SSI) or any Medicaid eligibility program that requires mandatory enrollment for STAR+PLUS while on Family Care (FC), Community Attendant Services (CAS) or Title XX DAHS:
+Individuals who become Supplemental Security Income (SSI) eligible or eligible for any Medicaid eligibility program that requires mandatory enrollment for STAR+PLUS while currently on Family Care (FC), Community Attendant Services (CAS) or Title XX DAHS services will use the following procedures:

-- If the recipient is already enrolled when CCSE staff are notified of the Medicaid eligibility, check with the provider to see if they have received a service authorization from the MCO. - If yes, terminate the case the day before the STAR+PLUS service authorization's begin date. - If no, terminate the case and refer the recipient to the MCO.
-Send Form 2065-A, Notification of Community Care Services, with the contact information for the enrollment broker, deny services and allow 30 calendar days adverse action for the recipient to contact the enrollment broker and request services from the MCO. - If the recipient is not enrolled when CCSE staff are notified of the Medicaid eligibility, CAS or Title XX DAHS will be transferred to PHC or Title XIX DAHS.
-CCSE staff will notify the recipient of the transfer and refer them to the enrollment broker to choose an MCO that serves their area. - Once notified that the recipient has been enrolled with an MCO, CCSE staff will terminate the PHC or Title XIX DAHS effective the day before the enrollment begin date.
+- If the individual is already enrolled when the case worker is notified of the Medicaid eligibility, the case worker will need to check with the provider to see if they have received a service authorization from the MCO. - If yes, the case will be terminated the day before the STAR+PLUS service authorization's begin date. - If no, the case will be terminated and the individual will be referred to the MCO.
+The case worker will send Form 2065-A, Notification of Community Care Services, with the contact information for the enrollment broker, denying services and allowing 30 days adverse action to allow time for the individual to contact the enrollment broker and become enrolled with the MCO. - If the individual is not enrolled when the case worker is notified of the Medicaid eligibility, CAS/Title XX DAHS will be transferred to PHC/Title XIX DAHS.
+The case worker will notify the individual of the transfer and refer the individual to the enrollment broker to choose an MCO that serves the individual's area.

+Once the information is received that the individual has been enrolled with an MCO, the case worker will terminate the PHC/Title XIX DAHS effective the day before the enrollment begin date.

-Since Medicaid may be authorized retroactively, billing issues may occur during the MCO enrollment process.
-CCSE staff should address any billing issues that occur with the Regional Claims Management Services coordinator.
+Since Medicaid is often authorized retroactively, billing issues may occur during the MCO enrollment process.
+The case worker should address any billing issues that occur with the Regional Claims Management Services coordinator.

-To help identify any STAR+PLUS issues, regional staff currently receive a report identifying recipients who are potentially eligible for STAR+PLUS.
-Regional staff also receive a report to help identify recipients receiving PHC or DAHS but are also enrolled in STAR+PLUS and receiving PAS or DAHS through their health maintenance organization (HMO).
+To help identify any STAR+PLUS issues, regional staff currently receive a report that identifies individuals who may be potentially eligible for STAR+PLUS.
+Regional staff also receive a report to help identify individuals who are receiving PHC or DAHS but are also enrolled in STAR+PLUS and receiving PAS or DAHS through their health maintenance organization (HMO).

-Upon receipt of these reports, staff must review and take appropriate action.
-Either deny or notify the recipient that they need to contact the enrollment broker for enrollment with an MCO using the same procedures as above.
+Upon receipt of these reports, staff must review and take appropriate action to deny or notify the individual that they need to contact the enrollment broker for enrollment with an MCO using the same procedures as above.